Pathum Wan district: Institutions

+Sports

 Sports venues also form distinctive features in the district.
 In addition to the public National Stadium, the exclusive Royal Bangkok Sports Club (RBSC), with its golf course, forms a large green area between the two hospitals and gave Henri Dunant Road its former name: Thanon Sanam Ma or Racecourse Road.
 It has a second branch at the RBSC Polo Club off Witthayu Road.
 The Lumpinee Boxing Stadium used to stand on Rama IV Road near Witthayu Intersection, but was relocated in 2014.
 Sporting activities also take place in Lumphini Park—one of the largest parks in the city—and its various facilities.
-Newer parks built in the 2010s include Chulaongkorn University Centennial Park on Banthat Thong and Pathumwananurak Park near Ratchaprasong.
+Newer parks built in the 2010s include Chulalongkorn University Centenary Park on Banthat Thong and Pathumwananurak Park near Ratchaprasong.
 The latter was developed by the Crown Property Bureau, which, like the university, owns a lot of land in the area, especially in Lumphini Subdistrict.
 Other green spaces include the compound of Sa Pathum Palace—the area's only remaining royal residence—and the embassies of the United States and the Netherlands, two of the many diplomatic missions lining Witthayu Road or occupying office towers in the area.